 You may apply to more than one program, but you must complete a separate application and pay a separate application fee for each program to which you apply.
 Similarly for dual degree programs, you must submit a separate application and pay a separate application fee for each program.

 Additionally, if the programs to which you are applying have different mailing addresses, please send your transcripts to each of these addresses.
 If the mailing addresses for each of your programs is the same, just send one set of transcripts to the appropriate mailing address.
 See our the "Submit Transcripts" section of our Application Procedures page for transcript mailing addresses.

 Q: How do I pay my application fee?
 Are fee waivers offered?

 Your application fee can be paid online by credit card.
 We accept Visa and MasterCard only.
-We do not accept cash, wire transfers, bank transfers, or checks payable in foreign currency.
+We do not accept cash, wire transfers, bank transfers, or checks.
 The Graduate School of Arts and Sciences does not offer application fee waivers.